umadesai/SoftSysZumaText/reports/report.md

 ## Reflection

-Even though we did not meet our stretch goal of implementing advanced features of a text editor in our program, we arrived at our original goal of implementing all of the basic features of a minimal editor.
+We arrived at our original goal of implementing all of the basic features of a minimal editor.
+We also learnt to do simple customization for our preferred features.
 During this process, we were not only able to develop a fully functioning text editor, but also learn many new C tools by using UNIX libraries like termios, fcntl, errno, and ioctl.
 We were also able to practice implementing concepts we’ve been learning in class, such as using Makefiles, structs, enums, pointers, and dynamic memory allocation.